TimNguyen1389/guessing-game/README.md

 - You will receive a response after each answer.
 - Your score will be given to you at the end of the game.
 - Questions are presented in a prompt box.
-- Responses are presented in an alert box.
+- Responses are displayed on web page.

-**Start the game by loading the index.html file!**
+**Start the game by clicking on the "Click Me to Start Game" button!**

 www.w3schools.com and JavaScript & JQuery by Jon Duckett are used as references when I am stuck.